-Iraq is a country full of talented people, has the second oil reserves in the world, and a GDP that is forecasted to outgrow all the countries in the Middle East.
-This makes its economy a lucrative opportunity for investors from all over the word.
-Iraq Project is representing primary companies inside Iraq interested in raising funds for new operations.
-Our Investment Consultants can help identify leading investment opportunities that range from private companies with existing operation to new ventures.
-Venture capitalist, lending institutions and private investors interested in Iraq are encouraged to contact us.
-We will log your information into our database for a match with recent requirements from our existing network of companies and entrepreneurs inside and outside Iraq.
+Iraq is a country full of talented people, has the 5th highest oil reserves in the world, and a GDP forecasted to outgrow most countries in the Middle East.
+This makes its economy a lucrative opportunity for investors from all over the world.
+The Iraq Project represents primary companies inside Iraq interested in raising funds for new operations.
+Our Investment Consultants can help identify leading investment opportunities that range from private companies with existing operations to new ventures.
+Venture capitalists, lending institutions, and private investors interested in Iraq are encouraged to contact us.
+We will log your information into our database to match recent requirements from our existing network of companies and entrepreneurs inside and outside Iraq.

 Bureau of Economic, Energy and Business Affairs

 Interest in investing in Iraq has risen strongly, following substantial improvements in its security situation in the last year.
 Potential investors still note security concerns, but now are more likely to cite regulatory hindrances and other practical barriers to doing business as their key issues.
-While the end of 2009 and early 2010 saw a series of high-profile bombings targeting hotels and government offices, the frequency of broader sectarian violence and acts of war and terrorism continued to decline during 2009.
 This provided the Government of Iraq (GOI) and the Iraqi private sector the opportunity to make substantial progress toward improving the business and investment climate.
 In particular, the GOI expanded the capacity and functionality of the National and Provincial Investment Commissions and passed an amendment to the National Investment Law to clarify land use issues; the private banking sector also enjoyed growth.
 The GOI held two oil licensing (“bid”) rounds in which 44 foreign firms were allowed to bid for contracts to develop a substantial portion of Iraq’s oil resources (fields holding an estimated 62 billion barrels, or 54 percent of its proven reserves).
 The awarded contracts could increase Iraq’s oil export capacity by 500 percent over seven years, although internal infrastructure limitations and other factors will likely limit realization of this export potential.
 Iraq’s oil licensing rounds in 2009 may have been the world’s largest ever and were widely regarded as open, equitable, transparent, competitive, and free from corruption.
 The oil contracts awarded are expected to bring billions of dollars in foreign direct investment in the coming years and spur the growth of the foreign and domestic private sector in Iraq.

 Despite these positive developments, the overall investment climate remained difficult and challenging, especially for small and medium investors.
 Potential investors should prepare themselves for significant security costs; cumbersome and confusing procedures for business visas or new business registration; long payment delays on some Iraqi government contracts; and sometimes unreliable, non-transparent dispute resolution mechanisms.
 Allegations of corruption are still endemic, and the legacy of central planning and inefficient state-owned enterprises continue to inhibit economic development.
 In its 2010 Doing Business Report, the World Bank ranked Iraq 153 out of 183 on the ease of doing business.